-Bournemouth is a popular resort town which is situated on the English Channel south coast of England, within the county of Dorset.
-It is said to have some of the best weather in the UK courtesy of its very own micro climate.
+Bournemouth is a popular resort town which is situated on the English Channel which is in the south coast of England, within the county of Dorset.
+It is said to have some of the best weather in the UK courtesy of its very own micro climate, seldom witnessing snow!

 It is a fairly new town, having had no settlement at all apart from cows grazing in the heathlands, until the early part of the nineteenth century when a gentleman named Tregonwell was persuaded by his wife to build a house there.
 By 1840, a small village had been built there and Bournemouth continued to increase in popularity as the years passed.

 Bournemouth is a little less than one hundred miles from London.
 Being well served by major road and rail connections, it also has its own regional airport.
-Having formerly been owned by the RAF, it now operates regular scheduled, seasonal and charter flights to and from Bournemouth.
+Having formerly been owned by the RAF, it now operates regular scheduled, seasonal and charter flights to and from the town..

-Naturally, being such a favourable holiday retreat, all aspects of tourism play an active role in stimulating Bournemouth's economic growth and ensuring a bright and prosperous future.
-Other major key sectors here are finances, creative, manufacturing, insurance and digital.
+Being such a popular holiday retreat, all aspects of tourism play an active role in stimulating Bournemouth's economic growth and ensuring a bright and prosperous future.
+Other major key sectors here are healthcare, finance, creative, manufacturing, insurance, technology and digital.
 Additionally, there is a healthy emphasis on aerospace and advanced engineering within close proximity.

-Bournemouth University has been named among the top four hundred universities in the Times Higher Education World University rankings in 2022.
+Bournemouth University is a popular and well respected choice of further education.
 It has huge appeal to students both nationally and globally, offering fantastic opportunities to excel in their chosen courses.

 The Jurassic Coast, a spectacular UNESCO world heritage site, stretches an unbelievable ninety five miles along southern England which showcases some of the finest scenery in the UK.
 The three main centres on the Jurassic Coast include Bournemouth, Weymouth and Axminster.